 There were quite a few people on different parts of Black Elk Peak’s summit, on July 21: The usual college-age guys posing for photos, on the most seemingly inaccessible rocks; the young ladies, sun-bathing, on their own “private” section of boulder, and folks like me, checking out pools of water in the area once used as a water-collection spot for the fire watch crew.

 Throughout nature, living creatures seek companionship.
 Look closely, and you will see two butterflies.

 On the way down, along Trail # 9, I came across an injured man, whose party had already requested medical assistance.
 The dangers of heat prostration cannot be minimized.
 I was fortunate to have an abundance of water, on hand.
 The Search and Rescue crew passed me, about a mile further down the trail.
 They have some amazing equipment in this area.

-Passing the westernmost boulders, at the base of Harney Peak, I bid the fair mountain thanks and farewell.
+Passing the westernmost boulders, at the base of Black Elk Peak, I bid the fair mountain thanks and farewell.